 When most people dive into the nitty-gritty of their mortgages, their eyes glaze over.
-While the ins and outs of mortgages is by no means extremely interesting to the general public, reading up on your mortgage note and why it even matters is important.
+While the ins and outs of mortgages are by no means extremely interesting to the general public, reading up on your mortgage note and why it even matters is important.

 So sit down and buckle up, because we are about to give you the rundown of your mortgage note.